banksfinn/membrane-simulation/README.md

 pip install argparse
 ```

-These should be all of the packages needed to be installed for both the model training and the simulation to run, but I may have missed something.

-## Model Training

-All of the model training code exists within the `model_training` folder within this repository.

-Once we have navigated our CLI to be within this folder, we can run the model_training on the example data by running the following command:
+Once we have navigated our CLI to be within this folder and installed the above packages, we can run the model_training on the example data by running the following command:
 ```
 python train_model.py --graph --file example-data.csv
 ```